michaelcaterisano/BeatPeggiator-dev/README.md

 ### BeatPeggiator.
 A scripter plugin for Logic Pro.

+BeatPeggiator is under active development.
+It has only been tested with Logic 10.4.4 and may malfunction with other versions of Logic.

 #### Installation:

 Open Logic Pro and create a new track.
 Add the Scripter plugin to the track.
 Open Scripter, and click the "Open Script in Editor" button.
 Delete the code, then paste in the code from the file `BeatPeggiator.js`, then hit `Run Script`.
 Don't forget to hit `Run Script`!
 Otherwise the code will not run.
 Close the editor and choose "Save as" from the Scripter dropdown menu.